algbio/themisto/README.md

 ./build/bin/themisto build -k 31 -i example_input/coli_file_list.txt --index-prefix my_index --temp-dir temp --mem-megas 2048 --n-threads 4 --file-colors --reverse-complements
 ```

 This builds an index with k = 31, such that the index files are written to `my_index.tdbg` and `my_index.tcolors`, using the directory `temp` as temporary storage, using four threads and up to 2GB of memory.
 The flag `--reverse-complements` adds the reverse complements of all k-mers to the index.
 We recommend to use a fast SSD drive for the temporary directory.
-With a reasonable desktop workstation and an SSD drive.

-To align the four sequences in `example_input/queries.fna` against the index we just built, writing output to out.txt run:
+To align the four sequences in `example_input/queries.fna` against the index we just built, writing output to `out.txt` run:

 ```
 ./build/bin/themisto pseudoalign --query-file example_input/queries.fna --index-prefix my_index --temp-dir temp --out-file out.txt --n-threads 4 --threshold 0.7 --ignore-unknown-kmers